 Despite those gripes – I know the developers are working hard on bug fixes – I still really love this game.
 It’s fun and immersing and well worth the pittance Steam are asking for.
 I’m not going to give it full marks, due to the bugs.
 But instead, a very respectable nine out of ten.
 Get your robe on and get out there.

-REVIEW CODE: Here at Brash Games we have a strict Review Code policy, David James owner / editor is the only member of staff at Brash Games permitted to obtain review code and distribute it within the Brash Games review team.
-No other person is permitted to request review code and or send review links or contact the publishers in any way whatsoever.
+REVIEW CODE: we have a strict Review Code policy, David James owner / editor is the only member of staff at Brash Games permitted to obtain review code true within the Brash Games review team.
+A complimentary code was to request review code and or send review links true whatsoever.
 Should you wish to send us review code please email paulryan-at-brashgames.co.uk.

 Subscribe to our mailing list